Christopher Gill Books

 Average: 0.00, 0 Ratings

-This is a major study of conceptions of selfhood and personality in Homer, Greek tragedy, and philosophy.
-The focus is on norms of personality in Greek psychology and ethics.
-The key thesis is that...
+This is a major study of conceptions of selfhood and personality in Homer and Greek Tragedy and Philosophy.
+The focus is on the norms of personality in Greek psychology and ethics.
+Gill argues that...

 Read More